 Expertise

-Prior to joining Addleshaw, Stephen worked for the Bank of England (BoE), most recently leading the team advising the BoE senior leadership on its role as supervisor of financial market infrastructure, including systemic payment systems, clearing and securities settlement.
-At the BoE Stephen's experience also covered the prudential regulation of banks and building societies, including the public sector rescue or resolution of distressed firms, digital assets, including the BoE's "digital pound", operational resilience and international sanctions, as well as liaising with regulators and central government regarding policy development and regulatory reform in financial services.
+Before joining Addleshaw Goddard, Stephen spent several years at the Bank of England, most recently leading the team advising senior leadership on the Bank’s role as supervisor of financial market infrastructure, including systemic payment systems, clearing and securities settlement systems.
+His regulatory experience also spans the prudential regulation of banks and building societies, public sector rescue and resolution of distressed firms, digital assets (including the Bank of England’s digital pound work), operational resilience and international sanctions, alongside extensive engagement with other regulators and central government on financial services policy and regulatory reform.